 Mini Movers Studio Director & Instructor

 In 2017, Jackie co-founded Kaleidoscope Dance Company where she was co-director until 2019.
 She also was a member of OnStage Dance Company Rep and was previously signed with Andrew Wilson Agency for commercial acting and modeling, before shifting focus full time to her business.
-Currently, she is a summer season company member of Boston Community Dance Project Global.
+Most recently, she was a 2020 summer season company member of Boston Community Dance Project Global.

 Jackie has had the opportunity to perform at various festivals and shows around the New England area and continues to study under influential teachers to grow as an educator and dancer.
 In addition to dance, Jackie is a cheerleading coach with over 15 years experience.